 A white collar worker stereotypical refers to a worker performing administrative work at a desk.
-It is used for professions that used to work in a costume with a white collar worker shirt.Typical white collar jobs are an accountant, banker, executive, insurance broker, engineer and a secretary.
+It is used for professions that used to work in a costume with a white collar worker shirt.Typical white collar jobs are an accountant, a banker, an executive, an insurance broker, an engineer and a secretary.

 The characteristics of a white collar worker is that he has a fixed monthly salary that is paid once per month.
 The employer pays the holiday allowance.

 In 1992, for the first time, there were more white collar workers than blue collar workers, and since then the number has grown steadily in Belgium.